Using Earn-Outs to Bridge the Price Gap Even In Poor Economic Times

-Disagreement in selling price between buyers and sellers are commonplace.
-The seller, wanting to get the highest price possible, believes that his/her business is worth more than the buyer thinks or that the decrease in sales is truly in line with the current economic trend.
-The buyer, wanting to minimize the price, does not want excessive debt, is leary about all of the growth the seller is trying to convey, or is unsure about employees or a concentrated customer.
-What is one of the most common way to bridge this gap?
-An EARN-OUT.
+Disagreement in selling price of a company are commonplace.
+The seller, wanting to get the highest price possible, believes that his/her business is worth more than the acquirer thinks or that the decrease in sales is truly in line with the current economic trend.
+The acquirer, wanting to minimize the price, does not want excessive debt, is leery about all of the growth the seller is trying to convey, or is unsure about employees or a concentrated customer.
+What tool is often used to bridge this gap?
+Earn-outs.

 What is an Earn-out?